Merging Decision Transformers: Weight Averaging for Forming Multi-Task Policies

-In this section, we perturb attention parameters after training to see how much randomly initialized DTs rely on the attention mechanism.
+To explain the success of swapping attention parameters in the prior section, we perturb attention parameters after training to see how much randomly initialized DTs rely on the attention mechanism.
 We replace the attention weights of trained DTs using both random parameters (fixed for all experiments), identity parameters (weights set to 1, and biases equal to 0), and removing attention, having information pass through residual connections.
 We show the results of these variations in Table \ref{table:attention}.
 We see varied results depending on the environment and dataset pair.
-On HalfCheetah, we generally see little impact when perturbing attention on all datasets.
-Given these results, may conclude that attention is not relevant on HalfCheetah.
-However, \cite{modalities} shows that while HalfCheetah Medium can converge without relying on attention, but it is slower than training with attention.
-Thus, even when the context may not be needed during inference time, attention over past context can be relevant during training.
-With Walker2D, we see little impact on homogeneous datasets, Medium and Expert, but see reduced performance from perturbation with Medium-Expert.
-With Hopper, we see perturbation reduce performance across all settings.
-This also lines up with \cite{modalities}, where training without context in Hopper medium causes training to fail, and not achieve more than 0 mean return.
+We see decreases over all datasets with Hopper.
+With Walker and HalfCheetah, while we see little impact on the homogeneous medium or expert datasets, we see performance decrease after perturbation for models trained on medium-expert.